YanisaHS/ubuntu-pro-for-wsl/docs/howto/install.md

 1. Open the Windows menu, search and click on Ubuntu Pro for WSL.
 2. Input your Ubuntu Pro Token:
 	1. Click on I already have a token
-	2. Write your Ubuntu Pro token as it appears on [your dashboard](https://ubuntu.com/pro/dashboard) and click apply.
+	2. Write your Ubuntu Pro token and click apply.
 3. Input your Landscape configuration:
 	1. Click on ??? <!--TODO: Landscape data input GUI is not implemented yet-->
 	2. Write the path to file `landscape-client.conf` specified during the Landscape server setup.